nexusdev/awesome-decentralization/README.md

 - [ZeroNet](https://github.com/HelloZeroNet/ZeroNet) – Decentralized websites using Bitcoin crypto and BitTorrent network
 - [OpenChain](https://www.openchain.org/) – Openchain is an open source distributed ledger technology.
 It is suited for organizations wishing to issue and manage digital assets in a robust, secure and scalable way
 - [BigchainDB](https://www.bigchaindb.com/) – BigchainDB allows developers to deploy blockchain proof-of-concepts, platforms and applications with a scalable blockchain database.
+- [Coinprism](https://www.coinprism.com/) – Use the Bitcoin blockchain with any kind of asset
+- [Counterparty](http://counterparty.io/) – Counterparty is a platform for free and open financial tools on the Bitcoin network.
+(Similar to Ethereum)

 ### Apps